 Surface water runoff from areas of intense vehicular activity is susceptible to contamination from minor spills and/or leakage of machinery and equipment.
-Additionally, machinery and equipment can cause inadvertent sedimentation and/or erosion following water body crossings.
+Additionally, machinery and equipment can cause inadvertent sedimentation and/or erosion.
 As such, the following mitigation measures will be followed to minimize potential impacts: